outmoded/university/README.md

 * Before starting the next assignment, make sure [your fork matches the current master](guides/git.md) since only one Pull Request can be accepted.

 ### Getting Started
-You are welcome to join! <br/>To begin:
+You are welcome to join!
+To start:
 * read the [Getting Started Guide](https://github.com/hapijs/university/blob/master/guides/getstarted.md).
 * and read the rest of this document.